Vasysik/yt-dlp-host/README.md

 ## Contributing

-Contributions to simple-rpi-fan are welcome!
+Contributions to yt-dlp-host are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.
 Pull requests are also encouraged.